Artificial Intelligence in Art is Here to Stay. What Do We Do Next?

 What remains appears to be Right to Publicity violations – the recognizability of artist styles, or celebrity faces, which have traditionally been treated by the courts as the responsibility of the individuals using the tools, and not the makers of the tools themselves.
 As a user, it is my responsibility not to try to sell AI generated images that simulate the style of Salvadore Dali, Chris Claremont or Michael Whelan and sell them with the claim that they are by the original artist.

 Finally, if I happen to produce output that resembles one of those artists, how much can the original artist claim they have been damaged by such a production when human artists imitate the style of other artists all the time?
 Cases where one artist considers themselves damaged by someone else emulating their style are virtually nonexistent, and I could find no examples.
-Certainly apart from being grumpy about it, few can say their business is actually being negatively affected by it, if any.
+Certainly apart from being grumpy about it, few can actually demonstrate in real numbers that their business is being negatively affected by it, if any.
 Greg Rutowski comes to mind, and even he is circumspect about it.
 He’s concerned, but he’s not losing his shit over it.

 Sue the Tool User, Not the Tool Maker